-- The Residences at The Westin Manila Sonata Place (legal name Sonata Premier) the first Westin-branded Residences in Southeast Asia and the final residential tower in the Sonata Place mixed-use community.
-Recognized as the 2018-2019 Best Residential High-Rise Development Philippines by the Asia Pacific Property Awards. - Galleria Regency is part of the Galleria mixed-use development which includes the Robinsons Galleria mall, two office buildings (Galleria Corporate Center and Robinsons - Equitable Tower) and two hotels (the Crowne Plaza Manila Galleria and the Holiday Inn Manila Galleria). - Signa Designer Residences Towers 1 and 2 is a joint venture project between Robinsons Land Corporation and Security Land Corporation in Makati CBD.
-Recognized in 2013 by the International Property Awards for Asia Pacific as the Best Residential Condominium in the Philippines.
+- 1. The Residences at The Westin Manila Sonata Place (legal name Sonata Premier) the first Westinbranded Residences in Southeast Asia and the final residential tower in the Sonata Place mixed-use community.
+Recognized as the 2018-2019 Best Residential High-Rise Development Philippines by the Asia Pacific Property Awards. - 2.
+Galleria Regency is part of the Galleria mixed-use development which includes the Robinsons Galleria mall, two office buildings (Galleria Corporate Center and Robinsons Equitable Tower) and two hotels (the Crowne Plaza Manila Galleria and the Holiday Inn Manila Galleria). - 3.
+Signa Designer Residences Towers 1 and 2 is a joint venture project between Robinsons Land Corporation and Security Land Corporation in Makati CBD.
+Recognized in 2013 by the International Property Awards for Asia Pacific as the Best Residential Condominium in the Philippines. - 4.
+Amisa Private Residences Towers A, B and C are the first 3 of 6 mid-rise residential condominiums within a mixed-use resort development in Mactan, Cebu. - 5.
+Sonata Private Residences Buildings 1 and 2 are part of a Sonata Place mixed-use community in Ortigas Center that has been masterplanned to consist of three residential condominiums, and one hotel.
+RLC was recognized by FIABCI as the Outstanding Developer in the Philippines for this Residential-Vertical project in 2016.

-1 Part of a mixed-used development
+&lt;sup>1 Part of a mixed-used development

-2 Located in a 33-storey building, 20 floors of which are occupied by the Crowne Plaza Hotel
+&lt;sup>2 Located in a 33-storey building, 20 floors of which are occupied by the Crowne Plaza Hotel